greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

     INCLUDING DEFAULTS
     :   Default expressions for the copied column definitions will be copied.
 Otherwise, default expressions are not copied, resulting in the copied columns in the new table having null defaults.
 Note that copying defaults that call database-modification functions, such as `nextval`, may create a functional linkage between the original and new tables.

+    INCLUDING ENCODING
+    :   For an append-optimized, column-oriented original table, copies the per-column encodings.

     INCLUDING GENERATED
     :   Any generation expressions of copied column definitions will be copied.
 By default, new columns will be regular base columns.